Rocky Mountain Scholars

 - This scholarship is renewable for up to 8 semesters (4 academic years) or up to the first bachelor's degree whichever comes first.

-- Students must maintain full-time continuous enrollment in Laramie campus courses (12 semester hours - online courses are not considered part of the 12 credit hour requirement) during the Fall and Spring semesters each year but is not available to use during the Summer semester.
+- Students must maintain full-time continuous enrollment in Laramie campus courses (12 semester hours) during the Fall and Spring semesters each year but is not available to use during the Summer semester.

 - Students must maintain a 3.0 cumulative GPA (evaluated at the end of each Spring semester).